Scape Design Timesheet Case Study

 “If costs appear to be escalating too fast, it’s often because there are too many ‘seniors’ on it.
 All we have to do is glance at the system to confirm that.
 Then we can take the appropriate action to ensure resources are being used more efficiently.”

 It’s the same story with marketing projects, where it’s easy to let costs run away.
 With a clear view of how much time is being spent, the agency can put the breaks on before they start eating into profits.
+Similarly, by comparing different types of work conducted the agency can view their most profitable work types.

 It’s not all reactionary of course.
 Every month, Scape Design Associates hold a monthly WIP meeting where they decide how much of each project to take over into income.
 They then enter that amount into Tempora and use it as a profit margin benchmark.

-Proposals have become easier to generate too.
+Proposals have become easier to generate too, with key information at their fingertips, accessible in seconds.

 “If we’re costing up a new job,” says Ms Draper, “it’s useful to be able to look back at past work from a similar location and know how long it took us.
 It allows us to create much more accurate estimates.”

 Because the system is integrated, there’s no need for anyone in Finance to import data from multiple timesheets, or manually type in cost codes.
+Every time the agency logs in to the system , all data from external sources as available to utilise and record time against.

 “Revenue versus charge out rates is consolidated for us,” says Ms Draper, “which means we can print off reports, or export the data we need without delay”.